Skip to Content

 This trailer was designed for off-road use.
 Notice the knobby tires, long suspension travel, and low profile.

 Winner: Trucks with campers are more off-road capable than travel trailers.
-There are specially designed off-road travel trailers available.

 Versatility